DeFinerOrg/Savings/DEVELOPER.md

 To deploy the contracts on a testnet, you'll need to have an account on Infura/Alchemy.
 Please follow the steps below to deploy the contracts:

-**1)** In the root of the project create a file named .secret and add the following content:
+**1)** In the root of the project create a file named .secrets.json and add the following content:
 ```
 {
    "mnemonic": <your wallet's seed>,